Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 • Ask your teams: Your team members are fully immersed in your blog and know the brand tone and voice, so they likely have insights into blog topics that you may not have considered.
 Providing a centralized way for them to contribute ideas (such as a Google Form) is key.

-• Ask customers: Your customers likely have their own set of questions, opinions, or interests related to your blog that can produce unique blog post ideas.
+• Query your customers: Your customers likely have their own set of questions, opinions, or interests related to your blog that can produce unique blog post ideas.
 Again, the key here is providing an avenue for those ideas to come in, such as a poll embedded in your newsletter or on a social media post.

-• Look for gaps: Your existing blog posts paint a picture, but that doesn’t mean you should only look at what’s there—you should also look for what isn’t there.
+• Identify content gaps: Your existing blog posts paint a picture, but that doesn’t mean you should only look at what’s there—you should also look for what isn’t there.
 That means seeking out the content gaps, whether that involves adding a review for a new product or covering a topic related to a news story.
 You might also consider the assumptions you made about the reader and how you might address a slightly different subset of readers.

-• Use autocomplete: Whether you’re truly stuck for ideas or you’re just casually brainstorming post ideas, Google can help.
+• Use Google autocomplete: Whether you’re truly stuck for ideas or you’re just casually brainstorming post ideas, Google can help.
 Seeing how Google autocompletes keywords related to your blog topic can help you find ideas that already have proven interest.
 (The same goes for the “People Also Ask” section.)

 • Look at rankings: If you already have target keywords that are vital to your blog, you should keep track of the posts that are ranking on the first results page for those.
 After all, you may find that they touch on topics that you haven’t addressed yet or take a different approach that you can recast for your audience.
 Rankings also provide insight into how Google believes people are thinking about a given topic, and that isn’t always what you might think.